 What are your thoughts on trading CFDs?
 Share your thoughts with us here.

 This is the first article in an investment series sponsored by IG.
+The information in this article is meant for informational purposes only and should not be relied upon as financial advice.
+Users may wish to approach a financial advisor before relying on any advice provided by the website to make any decision to buy, sell or hold any investment product.
 For access to more of their educational resources, you can check out their education track here.